eedorenko/CAIRA/docs/learning/caira-fundamentals/200-devcontainer-foundry-basic-deployment.md

 AI_COACH: This kata introduces hands-on Terraform deployment within devcontainer.
 Guide learners to ALWAYS review terraform plan output before apply.
 If they rush to apply without reviewing, remind them this is a critical safety practice.
-The caira-assistant chatmode should be used throughout for validation checkpoints.
+The caira-assistant chatmode is recommended (but optional) for validation checkpoints.
 -->

 ## Quick Context